One BIM partner. Every trade.

 LOD 500

-LOD 500 as-built models, asset data for FM, COBie/IFC handover packages.
+LOD 500 as-built models, asset data for FM, COBie and IFC handover packages.
 Record model updated weekly through construction, not retrofitted at handover.

 • COBie asset registers